LimePoint/opschain-docs/docs/getting-started/README.md

 If you are using a different LDAP server you will need to add the user to the `qa` group with the tools you normally use to manage your LDAP.

-Even if you are unable to perform the require LDAP changes, we still suggesting reading through these steps so that you understand the feature.
+Even if you are unable to perform the required LDAP changes, we still suggest reading through these steps so that you understand the feature.
 :::

 Now that our user has been added to the `qa` LDAP group, let's approve the change: